dungeonsworkshop/dungeonsworkshop.github.io/.SOURCE/docs/gettingstarted.md

 	!!!
 Note
 		You can also install mods through the [Vortex Mod Manager](https://www.nexusmods.com/about/vortex/):
+		If you had the Mod Manager installed while running the script, the plugin will have installed automatically.
-		Just install the Minecraft Dungeons extension by running this command after you've installed Vortex Mod Manager.
+		If you didn't you need to run this command after you've installed Vortex Mod Manager:
 		```
 		mkdir C:\mcdtemp2;Invoke-WebRequest -Uri "https://docs.dungeonsworkshop.net\extension\extension.zip" -OutFile C:\mcdtemp2\extension.zip;Expand-Archive -Path C:\mcdtemp2\extension.zip -DestinationPath "$env:appdata\Vortex\plugins" -Force;
 		```
-		Now when you start Vortex, it should detect Dungeons and you can install mods for it.
+		Now when you start Vortex, it should detect Minecraft Dungeons and you can install mods for it.

 		**The Vortex automatic installation isnt supported yet, you need to download the mods manually and drag them into Vortex for now.**

 	!!!
-Bug
+Bug (Fixed after game update 1.1.2.0!)
 		If you played the beta of Minecraft Dungeons, your save might be missing if you used the script.

 		To fix this, you need to delete the "Dungeons" in C:\Users\[your username]\AppData\Local and rename the folder "DungeonsBackup" to just "Dungeons".